-Given the success of the virtual meeting we held last year, we are again embracing technology to provide expanded access, improved communication, reduced environmental impact and cost savings for our stockholders and the Company.
+Given the success of the virtual meetings we held the last two years and in light of ongoing concerns related to the COVID-19 pandemic, we are again embracing technology to provide expanded access, improved communication, reduced environmental impact and cost savings for our stockholders and the Company, while at the same time safeguarding the well-being of our stockholders, directors, employees and other stakeholders.
 We believe this is the right choice for Heron, as hosting a virtual meeting enables increased stockholder attendance and participation because stockholders can participate and ask questions from any location around the world, and it provides us an opportunity to actively engage with all stockholders, regardless of size, resources or physical location.
-Notably, our 2020 Annual Meeting of Stockholders had the most attendees of any annual meeting in the Company's recent history.
-We are sensitive to concerns regarding virtual meetings, generally from investor advisory groups and other stockholder rights advocates, who have voiced concerns that virtual meetings may diminish stockholder voice or reduce board accountability.
-Accordingly, our virtual format is designed to enhance, rather than constrain, stockholder access to and participation in our annual stockholder meeting.
+And through a virtual meeting, we encourage increased attendance without requiring participants to travel, convene in a large group, and otherwise be exposed to public settings in connection with the Annual Meeting, all of which could potentially increase the spread of COVID-19.
+Our virtual format is designed to enhance, rather than constrain, stockholder access to and participation in our annual stockholder meeting.
 For example, through the online stockholder meeting tools in our virtual meeting format, stockholders will be able to communicate with us during the Annual Meeting so that they can ask questions of our Board and management.
 We are committed to taking all steps necessary to provide our stockholders with the same opportunities to participate at the virtual Annual Meeting as they would at an in-person annual meeting of stockholders.
-In addition, we do not place restrictions on the type or form of questions that may be asked, although we reserve the right to edit profanity or other inappropriate language for publication.
 To the extent time does not allow us to answer all of the appropriately submitted questions, we will answer them in writing on our investor relations website, at https://herontherapeutics.gcs-web.com, soon after the Annual Meeting.